RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/RestrictToCDRsAndNeighbors.md

 Part of the RosettaAntibody and RosettaAntibodyDesign (RAbD) Framework

 ### Brief
-Task Operation to restrict packing/design to specific CDRs and neighbors.
-Will disable packing/design for all other residues.
+Task Operation to restrict packing to specific CDRs and neighbors.
+Will disable packing AND design for all other residues.
+See the design options for further control.

 See the [[DisableAntibodyRegionOperation]] and [[DisableCDRsOperation]] to further restrict the TaskFactory.

 ### Details